ShimmiChristo/shimmin-blog-starter/content/players/evan/index.md

 handicap: 22
 ---

-After a MVP year in 2023.
-He had a solid showing in 2024.
-We'll see if he can continue to secure points for Blue.
+2025 was Evan's worst showing at the BFBH Cup.
+Some putts didn't roll his way but he'll back for his 5th year in a row.
+He's looking to get back to that 2023 form and secure some points for Blue.

+2023 MVP.